 Red Velvet M&M Cake Mix Cookies are made with only 4 ingredients, one bowl, and take less than 30 minutes.
-These red velvet cookies are an easy dessert, served with a tall glass of milk!
+These red velvet cookies are an easy dessert, perfect for Valentine’s Day!

 Valentine’s Day is right around the corner and these Red Velvet Cake Mix Cookies are a perfect (& easy) way to celebrate.
 Or, just make them because it’s Sunday and you deserve a cookie 🙂